 Square’s fee structure might not fit with your business’s needs.
 Square’s fees will currently cost you as follows:

-Even more, PayPal Here’s default payment processing fee is 2.7%, which will always save you 0.05% of your transaction fee each time a customer pays with a magstripe, chip, or contactless payment.
-If your business typically deals with larger transactions, then a payment processing fee structure other than Square’s base 2.75% might be a better fit for your business.
+With PayPal Here, on the other hand, their default payment processing fee is 2.7%, which while very straightforward, will generally be more expensive for your business, unless you have very small transactions.
+Therefore, if your business typically deals with transactions on either side of the size spectrum—either very small or very large, then a payment processing fee structure other than Square’s base 2.6% + $0.10 might be a better fit for your business.

 Another main reason business owners tend to look for Square alternatives?
 They want their POS to be able to sync with their accounting software.
 If you want to go a step beyond the reports you can access through Square POS systems, then you’ll want to find a POS that will input your sales and inventory information directly into your business’s accounting software.
 The best way to access this capability if you’re using QuickBooks accounting software is using Intuit GoPayment.
 Using Intuit GoPayment for mobile payments will make your point of sale information one-in-the-same with your accounting information.

-There you have it—the five best products like Square for you to choose from as you consider your alternatives.
+There you have it—the five best products for you to choose from as you consider your alternatives to Square.
 Although Square certainly offers industry-leading payments solutions for businesses, that doesn’t mean they’re the perfect match for you.
 Whether you want to avoid Square’s payment processing fee structure or you want to be able to sync your POS system with your accounting software, you’ve got many Square alternatives to choose from.